wilkinsonmatt/TeaShop/README.md

 ![component tree](diagram.jpg)

-#### A simple React app for a tea shop.
-You can add diffrent teas amd buy teas.
+#### A simple React app for a Tea shop.
+You can add different Teas amd buy teas by the ounce.

 ## Github links